From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Variograms and their stability properties

-$a_i \geq 0$, $i=1,2$, is a variogram if, and only if, $\gamma(\xi)=|A\xi|$, for $|\cdot|$ the Euclidean norm and $A$ a $d\times d$ matrix. \end{theorem}
+$a_i > 0$, $i=1,2$, is a variogram if and only if $\gamma(\xi)=|A\xi|$ for the Euclidean norm $|\cdot|$ and a $d\times d$ matrix $A$. \end{theorem}

-It is natural to ask wether Ma's theorem works only for the exponential class of variograms, or wether it can be generalized.
-The subsequent result gives an answer to this problem, offering a wide class of variograms closed under Schur product.
-The result presented herein is not a mere generalization of Ma's result, but the key to a simple proof of Theorem \ref{ma2007} as well.
+It is natural to ask whether Ma's theorem works only for the exponential class of variograms or whether it can be generalized.
+The subsequent result gives an answer to this problem, supplying a wide class of variograms closed under products.